garbados/the-realms-behind-clj/doc/basics.md

 Advantage and disadvantage cancel each other out.
 One advantage plus two disadvantages equals one disadvantage.

+## Assisting on Checks

+If a character is making a check, other characters may *assist* with some relevant skill.
+Rather than flipping a card from hand, the assisting player flips a card from the top of their deck against DC 11, using the relevant skill.
+If this check succeeds, the character being assisted gains +1 Advantage and an extra success if their check success.

 ### Fungibles

 Players manage a small number of resources: